mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 #    (elixir 1.13.3) lib/enum.ex:1593: Enum."-map/2-lists^map/1-0-"/2
 ```

 This behaviour can be useful!
-If you only wanted to enumerated configuration options that are enabled, you could write something like this:
+If you only wanted to iterate over configuration options that are enabled, you could write something like this:

 ```elixir
 configs = [